Pankaj-Meharchandani/Waller/README.md

 [https://github.com/Pankaj-Meharchandani/Waller](https://github.com/Pankaj-Meharchandani/Waller)

-> Generate beautiful gradient wallpapers (linear / radial / sweep / diamond), preview them in portrait or landscape, tweak colors, add snow / grain, stripes, and Nothing-style glass overlays — then apply or save them right from the app.
+> Generate beautiful gradient wallpapers (linear / radial / sweep / diamond), preview them in portrait or landscape, tweak colors, add snow / grain, stripes, and **Nothing Style glass pattern** for a polished aesthetic — then apply or save them right from the app.

 A compact, modern Jetpack Compose app that demonstrates generating Android `Bitmap`s from Compose `Brush` concepts, saving to `MediaStore`, and applying wallpapers (home/lock/both) using `WallpaperManager`.